ewolff/microservices-recipes/manuscript/03-asynchrone-microservices.md

   invoicing microservice.
 This can be done with `docker-compose up -d --scale shipping=2` or` docker-compose up -d --scale invoicing=2`.
 With `docker logs mskafka_invoicing_2` you can look at the logs.
-In the logs he microservice indicates which Kafka partitions it is accepting records from..
+In the logs the microservice indicates which Kafka partitions it is accepting records from.